 Difficulty Level of Annapurna Circuit Trek

-Since you will be exploring the high altitude Thorong La Pass at 5,416 m, this trek is more difficult than the Annapurna Base Camp trek (17764 ft.).
+Since you will be exploring the high-altitude Thorong La Pass at 5,416 m, this trek is more difficult than the Annapurna Base Camp trek (17764 ft.).
 In addition, this trek is made a little more difficult by the steep climbs and long walking distances combined with minimal facilities.

-Because it's a demanding journey, you must be in excellent physical condition and able to walk for at least 5 to 7 hours per day.
+Because it's a demanding journey, you must be in the excellent physical condition and able to walk for at least 5 to 7 hours per day.
 Even so, beginners can complete this trek if they have undertaken physical training prior to the trek.
 Cycling, swimming, acrobatics, hiking, jogging, and aerobic workouts are all good ways to prepare the body for a trek to the Himalayas.